thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 ## Requirements for Recommendations to Appear

-The recommendations row also has some unique requirements to show recommendations:

-* At least 2 separate apps must send recommendations.
+The following two requirements must be met for recommendations to appear:

-* There must be at least 5 recommendations in total sent from all apps.
-(This minimum may be lowered to 3 in a future update.)
+* There must be at least 3 recommendations in total sent from all apps.
 * The user can't have any viewing restrictions set under Settings > Preferences > Parental Controls.

 Note that Android limits the number of notifications to 50.
 This limit includes both [standard notifications][notifications-for-amazon-fire-tv] and recommendations combined.